 Advisement, Registration, and Start of Classes

-Please visit our advisor website to identify your primary academic advisor, who will work with you to ensure you have a smooth and successful transition into your life as a Felician student.
+Please read your acceptance letter to identify your primary academic advisor, who will work with you to ensure you have a smooth and successful transition into your life as a Felician accelerated student.
 Your advisor will evaluate your transfer credits (if any), help you to register for classes, provide academic advisement, and identify upcoming start dates for your program.

 Financing Your Degree

-Felician College is committed to providing students with a nurturing and affordable academic environment – that’s why we remain one of the most affordable private colleges in New Jersey.
+Felician University is committed to providing you with a nurturing and affordable academic environment – that’s why we remain one of the most affordable private colleges in New Jersey.

-It is important to complete the Free Application for Federal Student Aid (FAFSA), as it is the only way that we can determine if you will qualify for any federal or state grants or loans.
-We recommend that you file the FAFSA as soon as possible.
-You can file online at www.fafsa.ed.gov.
-Filing online is recommended as it is quicker and more efficient.
-To file online you must first create an account to obtain a PIN by visiting www.pin.ed.gov.
+It is important to complete the Free Application for Federal Student Aid (FAFSA) as soon as possible.
+It is the only way to determine if you will qualify for any loans.
+Filing online is recommended as it is quicker and more efficient than paper filing – fafsa.ed.gov.
+To file online you must first obtain a pin at pin.ed.gov.

 Felician’s FAFSA Code: 002610